 - You can opt from stand-alone undergraduate/postgraduate modules or courses, or choose from a range of part-time healthcare undergraduate and postgraduate programmes to suit your training needs.

-- There are a number of exciting new modules in development for academic year 2022/23, these will be available to apply to soon (for example Professional Nurse Advocate).
+- There are a number of exciting new modules in development for academic year 2023/24,for example, Professional Nurse Advocate, and a new Surgical Care (60c) BSc/PGCert Professional Clinical Practice Pathway.